pclalv/crystal-key-item-randomizer/README.md

 in priority order:

+- make all pokemon level 100 in order to mitigate how broken the level-up system is.
+  - what about moves? maybe this should only be a feature for roms with randomized moves
 - convert JSON patch files into a more readable, commentable format (yaml probably)
 - investigate seed 177